catwalkghost/unsplash-sports/README.md

-# DAZNX Unsplash Image Viewer
+# Unsplash Sports Image Viewer
 This app shows a random sports related image from Unsplash.

 ## Installation